 - 1. Cheating: including, but not limited to: - a.
 Sharing or learning of specific questions on an academic assessment before it is given. - b.
 Sharing or obtaining information during an academic learning activity - c.
-A student turning in another's work as his or her own. - d.
+A student turns in another's work as his or her own. - d.
 A student copying the work of another student on an assignment or assessment. - e.
-A student using a book without permission during an assessment

-- f.
-A student copying directly from a book, the internet, a digital file or other reference source without giving appropriate credit to the author.
-(Plagiarism, i.e. submitting another's work or ideas as one' own.) - g.
+A student using a book without permission during an assessment - f.
+A student copying directly from a book, the internet, a digital file, or other reference sources without giving appropriate credit to the author.
+(Plagiarism, i.e. submitting another's work or ideas as one's own.) - g.
 Forging signatures on any school-related work or documents. - 2.
 Being outside the building or in another unauthorized area while school is in session. - 3.
 Inappropriate physical behavior in a school environment such as horseplay, roughhousing and fooling around. - 4.
-Unauthorized absence from class, or part of a class (class cut).
+Unauthorized absence from class, or part of a class (class cut). - 5.
+Pushing/hitting/teasing (calling names) while at recess score no less than a 50 and no greater than a 59.
+Additionally, a note will be placed in the student file and the teacher will contact the student's parents to arrange a meeting.
+A numeric score of a zero may be given if a second offense occurs in the same school year.